mvxGREEN/VscoLoader/README.md

 2. Paste the URL of the VSCO post you wish to download.
 3. Tap the download button and wait for the image/video to be saved to your device.

-*(Note: Depending on implementation, you might also be able to use the Android "Share" intent from the official VSCO app directly to VscoLoader.)*
+*(Alternatively, use the Android "Share" intent from the official VSCO app to share URL's directly to VscoLoader)*

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!